Who needs a guarantor?

-- Managers of a bank branch (not senior vice presidents or beyond, but the person in charge of an actual local branch of the bank)
+- Bank branch managers - not senior vice presidents or beyond, but the person in charge of an actual local branch of the bank

 - Clerks of a court

-- Elected Representative in the United States House of Representatives or a state house of representatives or a local or city council
+- Elected Representative in the US House of Representatives or a state house of representatives or a local or city council

-- Elected Senator in the United States Senate or a state Senate
+- Elected Senator in the US Senate or a state Senate

 - Judges of a court